CIA activities in Syria: War, 2011–2017

-War, 2018–present
+Reduction and withdrawal of US forces, 2018–2026

 In December 2018, US President Donald Trump announced that US troops involved in the fight against the Islamic State (ISIS) in northeast Syria would be withdrawn imminently.
 Trump's surprise decision overturned Washington's policy in the Middle East.
 It fueled the ambitions and anxieties of local and regional actors vying over the future shape of Syria.
 Some experts proposed that President Trump could mitigate the damage of his withdrawal of US military forces from Syria by using the CIA's Special Activities Center.

-In 2019, USA repositioned its remaining northern troops.
+In October 2019, following a phone call between Trump and Turkish President Recep Tayyip Erdoğan, US forces withdrew from positions along the Syrian-Turkish border, allowing Turkey to launch an offensive against the Syrian Democratic Forces.
+The US subsequently repositioned much of its remaining military presence in eastern Syria, where forces continued counter-ISIS operations alongside the SDF.

+Following the fall of the Assad regime in December 2024, US forces continued working with the SDF against ISIS while Washington established contacts with the Syrian transitional government.
+In 2025, the United States supported negotiations between the SDF and the interim Syrian government over the future integration of northeastern Syria.

+In February 2026, US forces began withdrawing from major positions, including the strategic al-Tanf garrison.
+On 16 April 2026, the United States completed its withdrawal from its last major base in Syria, ending more than a decade of US military presence in the country.